458999636/learngit/readme.txt

 I have a dream;
 Creating a new branch is quick
 Learn to focus on what you can change and not worry about what you can't change.
+Learn to focus on what you can change and not worry about what you can't change.